-In December 2013, the Company's board of directors approved an arrangement with an entity controlled by the family members of the Company's largest shareholder to sublease approximately 2,200 square feet of office space located in Chevy
+In December 2013, the Company's board of directors approved an arrangement with an entity controlled by the family members of the Company's largest shareholder to sublease approximately 2,200 square feet of office space located in Chevy Chase, Maryland.

-Chase, Maryland.
 The lease has a month to month term, with a 90 day notice period, and annual lease payments totaling approximately \$90 thousand.
-During each of the years ended December 31, 2015 and 2014, the Company received approximately \$90 thousand in rent payments associated with this lease.
+In May 2016, the sublease was amended for the expansion of the office space, with annual lease payments totaling approximately \$150 thousand.
+During the years ended December 31, 2016 and 2015, the Company received approximately \$179 thousand and \$90 thousand, respectively, in rent payments associated with this lease.